cloud-gov/federalist.18f.gov/pages/documentation/custom-domains.md

 ---

 ## Notify Federalist
-Once your DNS changes are complete, to notify Federalist you can do one of the following:
+Once your DNS changes are complete, notify Federalist support via:
-- email `federalist-support@gsa.gov`
+- email: `federalist-support@gsa.gov`
-- post a message in the `#federalist-support` Slack channel
+- Slack: `#federalist-support`

-Someone from the Federalist team will assist you and make the updates to the Federalist platform.
+Someone from the Federalist support team will assist you and make the updates to the Federalist platform.

 ---